julijanjug/SpaceFighter/README.md

 # SpaceFighter
-IOS game about killing aliens.
+IOS classic arcade game where you kill aliens.